Associate professor and chair

 GDES 398.
 Dialogues.
 1 Hour.

-Semester course; 1 seminar hour.
+Semester course; 1 seminar hour (delivered online or face-to-face).
 1 credit.
 May be repeated for a maximum total of six credits.
 This course engages students in peer-to-peer reflection, dialogue and debate in order to further develop an understanding of the diversity and scope of design practices.
 Graded as pass/fail.

 GDES 401.
 Experimental Letterpress.
 4 Hours.